 Bluegrass music fills the Smoky Mountain Convention Center in Pigeon Forge each holiday during the Christmas in the Smokies Bluegrass Festival, founded by Lorraine Jordan.
 Besides the music, the event draws in craft vendors of all sorts.

 Both dinner shows offer a feast fit for any holiday as well a lovely mix of entertainment and music.
-Dixie Stampede turns its friendly rivalry into a polar battle as the North Pole elves battle the South Pole elves.
+Enjoy the lively show at Dolly Parton’s Stampede with horses.
 Smoky Mountain Adventures embraces the holiday season with figure skating, a live nativity, music, and more.